 A number of authors have noted difficulties in selecting features from high dimensional sets.
 Kononenko et al. (1997), Guyon et al. (2002), Yu & Liu (2004) and Yousef et al. (2007) noted that feature redundancy can have a negative impact on the optimality of feature selection.
 Feature redundancy not only leads to sub-optimal feature selection but also makes selected features unstable and sensitive to small changes in the data used for selection (Guyon and Elisseeff, 2003; Kalousis et al., 2007; Li et al., 2011; Tolosi and Lengauer, 2011).

 Redundancy can be effectively dealt with using a feature extraction approach, such as PCA, but this requires computation of the full feature set.
 This is not practical in computationally demanding applications such as analysing very high resolution (VHR) imagery over large areas.
-A number of feature selection approaches have been developed to address the issues of stability and sub-optimality encountered in high dimensional and redundant data.
+A number of filter based feature selection approaches have been developed to address the issues of stability and sub-optimality encountered in high dimensional and redundant data.
 These methods consider the trade-off between feature relevance (i.e. how much information the feature contains about the class labels) and redundancy.

 A means of selecting good features from redundant spaces was devised by Yousef et al. (2007).
 They used a k-means algorithm to produce a fixed number of clusters of correlated features.
 The accuracy of a SVM classifier is found for all the features of each cluster.
 The lowest performing clusters are eliminated, the remaining features combined, and the process is repeated until a desired number of clusters is reached.
 A related feature selection method that finds and removes redundancy by clustering features into similar groups was presented by Mitra et al. (2002).
 They used a novel clustering algorithm to group correlated features based on a similarity measure they call “maximal information compression index”, which is the smallest eigenvalue of the feature covariance.
 Sahu & Mishra (2011) also used k-means clustering to group redundant features.
 The best feature, according to an importance measure, is then selected from each cluster.
 Cukur et al. (2015) proposed a similar method, where redundant features are clustered and top ranked features selected from each cluster using an importance measure called “minimum redundancy maximum relevance” (mRMR).